|Assignee:||Eric Davis||% Done:|

 The question is: which parts of the stylesheets should be evaluated last (and thus has the greatest power to overwrite stuff without having to resort to

 The RTL patch then should be inserted after the module styles.

 Unfortunately the theme is currently loaded first which makes it very hard to overwrite default plugin styles.
 However, I think the RTL style provide defaults which should be easily overwritable by plugins.
 If this is a problem with current core styles, I think those should be changes instead.
 In this sense, I consider the rtl.css as a part of application.css which should be evaluated in the same context.

-#10 Updated by Eric Davis over 7 years ago
+#10 Updated by Eric Davis almost 12 years ago

 - File rtl-error.png added